gipi/electronics-notes/docs/Prototyping.md

 ## PCB

+Printed circuit boards are de-facto standard for electronic circuit production.

 A good rule-of-thumb for a two-layer board is to route only horizontally on one layer and only vertically on the other

 ### Units of measure